guyleonard/sagawe/README.md

 # Single Cell Assembly Workflow

 This is a suggested workflow for the assembly of MDA Single Cell MiSeq Illumina libraries.
 It is contained within a bash script that will execute all the programs sequentially.
-The directory structure is assumed (read: adapted to our local situaion) to be:
+The directory structure is assumed (read: adapted to our local situation) to be:

 * WD/Sample_1/raw_illumina_reads/*.fastq
 * WD/Sample_2/raw_illumina_reads/*.fastq